Understand Fraud Detection

 = NULL

 .
-Conversely, if you only provide one of the addresses, this rule will be equal to false
+Conversely, if you only provide one of the addresses, this rule is equal to false

 .